 Staff travel costs

-To achieve its publically stated targets, ATEED staff were required to travel offshore to do business in our key markets.
-This travel includes being part of multi-agency trade delegations, and attending key global conferences or trade shows to grow connections and secure deals for Auckland’s key growth industry sectors which include international education, food and beverage, ICT and digital media, screen production, high-value tourism, marine and advanced materials.
+To achieve its publically stated targets, prior to the impact of COVID-19 ATEED staff were required to travel offshore to do business in our key markets.
+This travel includes being part of multi-agency trade delegations, and attending key global conferences or trade shows to grow connections and secure deals for Auckland’s key growth industry sectors which include international education, food and beverage, ICT and digital media, screen production, and high-value tourism.
 They are also required to travel to present bids for major sporting events.